 Your pottery is dried, glazed, and shipped to you.

-This is an experience that you need to BOOK AHEAD.
 Classes are typically booked out four weeks in advance so make sure that you plan ahead and book your class when you know you will be in town.

 Take the Aerial Tramway to the Top of Ober Gatlinburg